RyanMoises5/BookService-App/README.md

 ## URLs and Images

-The following link is the students' URL to the completed assignment:
+The following link is the group's URL to the completed assignment:
 (https://ryanmoises5.github.io/BookService-Group4-Project1/)

 The following link is the Github repository where the associated files are located: